 A 2015 study supported by The NAMM Foundation, “Striking A Chord,” also outlines the overwhelming desire by teachers and parents for music education opportunities for all children as part of the school curriculum.

 Penn-Harris-Madison School Corporation serves more than 11,100 students in our 15 schools.
-The School Corporation received an “A” rating from the Indiana Department of Education for the eighth consecutive year in 2017.
+The School Corporation received an “A” rating from the Indiana Department of Education for the consecutively since 2011.
 With the release of the Spring 2017 ISTEP+ results, P-H-M ranks in the state’s top 4% of public school districts.
 Northpoint is Indiana’s #1 public elementary school, Discovery ranks #3 out of the state’s public middle schools.
 Penn High School has a 97% graduation rate, exceeding the state’s graduation rate.
 P-H-M’s “Triangle of Success” connects students, teachers and parents for excellence in education.

 About The NAMM Foundation: The NAMM Foundation is a nonprofit supported in part by the National Association of Music Merchants and its approximately 10,300 members around the world.
 The foundation advances active participation in music making across the lifespan by supporting scientific research, philanthropic giving, and public service programs.
 For more information about the NAMM Foundation, please visit www.nammfoundation.org.